French bulldog stolen from front yard in San Lorenzo

-SAN LORENZO, California (KRON) — Another Bay Area family is dealing with the theft of their French bulldog, and this family tells KRON4 their pup was stolen right from their front yard.
+SAN LORENZO, Calif.
+(KRON) — Another Bay Area family is dealing with the theft of their French bulldog, and this family tells KRON4 their pup was stolen right from their front yard.

 The theft reportedly occurred near Meekland Avenue and Lewelling Boulevard in San Lorenzo, and it took the family by surprise, “It’s like family. it’s like getting one of our kids taken away you know?” says Denise Esparza, one of the owners of the Frenchie named Bruno.

 Esparza tells KRON4 that she and her husband received an alert on Friday that said Bruno had escaped the yard by digging a hole under the fend.
 It was then that the two suspects reportedly saw an opportunity.
 The two followed Bruno to his yard and grabbed him.
-The got into their Silver Hyuandai and drove away.
+They got into their Silver Hyundai and drove away.

 KRON On is streaming now